AtaruOhto/react-logistics/README.md

 );
 ```

-Define Actions.
-It's completely arbitrary to define actions and you can call store.setState() directly
+store.setState() method will mutate store values and you can call setState() dilecty like "counterStore.setState({})".
+However here we define actions to set values to store.
+It's completely arbitrary to do so.

 ```jsx